The profile of chiral skyrmions of small radius: Asymptotic matching

 \section{Asymptotic matching}

-The far field equation has been derived under the assumptions $v_0^2 \ll s^2$ and $\dot v\ll s$.
-A condition for the validity of the near-field approximation, consistent with inequality \eqref{eq:asympt_conditions} is $\epsilon s^2 \ll v_0$.
-We also require $v_0<\epsilon$, which is automatically satisfied in our calculation below.
+The far-field equation has been derived under the assumptions $v_0^2 \ll s^2$ and $\dot v\ll s$.
+A condition for the validity of the near-field approximation, consistent with inequality \eqref{eq:asympt_conditions} is $\dmscaled s^2 \ll v_0$.
+We also require $v_0<\dmscaled$, which is automatically satisfied in our calculation below.
 Thus, both the far-field and the near-field asymptotic solutions are valid in the internal layer